Skip to main content

 Systematic vs. cluster sampling

-Cluster sampling involves dividing the population into groups and selecting the entire groups to be part of the sample.
+involves dividing the population into groups and selecting entire groups to be part of the sample.
 These groups should be representative of the entire population.
-For instance, a school might choose to select specific classes from a particular grade to assess the academic performance of that grade.
+For instance, a school might select specific classes from a particular grade to assess that grade’s academic performance.
 This differs from systematic sampling, where students would be picked individually.

 Similarly, the methods can be combined.
 The population can be clustered, and then the clusters can be chosen systematically.